 We had fallen in love with a sleepy beach town, where we could spend endless hours on the nude beach, with not more than a couple handful of other friendly nudists.
 Where we could sip cheap beers and cocktails.
 Our own little paradise.
 Today, things would be different.
 We would arrive at the busiest time of the year.
 In fact, the three days of the festival bring in more than double as many visitors as any other given day.

 A lot of weight fell from our shoulders when we arrived in town early in the morning.
 Zipolite was pretty much the same as we had left it 2 years ago.
-The same bars, restaurants and hotels were still there.
+The same bars, restaurants and clothing-optional hotels in Zipolite were still there.
 The prices hadn’t skyrocketed.
 Some new buildings had popped up here and there and the number of other tourists was clearly more than we remembered.
 But definitely nothing shocking at all.
 Although we had barely slept on the night bus, smiles appeared on our faces when we wandered the empty main street at 7 am and tipped our toes in the warm sand of the beach.
 We were back.

 Getting ready for the Zipolite Nudist Festival (T-minus 1 day)

 Although we had arrived in Zipolite a week from the start of the festival, and although the organizers were expecting about 8000 visitors this year, nothing in the village gave a single clue that something was about to happen.
 Nobody was putting up fences, setting up stages or dragged around sound systems or screens.
 The only indication could have been the constant influx of more and more visitors in town.
 More and more nude people on the beach.
 More and more people selling all kinds of souvenirs and bracelets on the main street during the evening.